Home Heat Pump Guide

 More complex installation.
 Running refrigerant lines through the wall, brazing connections, pressure-testing, and charging the system requires specialist skills and equipment.
 Installation takes longer and costs more.

 Higher installation cost.
-The additional complexity and specialist requirements typically add £500-£2,000 to the installed price compared to an equivalent monoblock.
+The additional complexity typically adds £500–£2,000 to the installed price.

 Environmental regulations tightening.
 F-gas regulations are progressively restricting high-GWP refrigerants.
-Split systems that use refrigerant lines between indoor and outdoor units face more regulatory scrutiny than sealed monoblock systems.
-This is one reason the UK market is shifting further towards monoblocs.
+Split systems face more regulatory scrutiny than sealed monoblock systems.

 Which Is More Common in the UK?